-ESG Data Factsheet

-More than a decade ago that we joined the international CDP initiative, which evaluates climate-related risks, opportunities, targets and strategies.
-Since 2016, we have been awarded the top rating A by CDP for climate protection seven times.
-This puts LANXESS among the top 2% of more than 21,000 companies examined by the initiative in 2023.
+FSG Data Factsheet It was more than a decade ago that we joined the international CDP initiative, which evaluates climate-related risks. opportunities, targets and strategies.
+In 2016, the CDP awarded us the top ratings "A" and "A-" in all the relevant categories.
+We received the best possible score of "A" in the assessment for 2020, which puts LANXESS among the top 5 % of more than 5,800 companies examined by the initiative in 2020.
 These gratifying results gave us encouragement to continue systematically pursuing our climate strategy.

 CDP climate protection

 Our entire sustainability reporting concept is based on national and international standards - in particular, the principles of the UN Global Compact and GRI standards (option core).
 It also accords with our obligation to submit a nonfinancial Group report in accordance with the CSR Directive Implementation Act.
 In 2021, LANXESS also started reporting in accordance with the requirements of the Task Force on Climate-related Financial Disclosure (TCFD) and criteria of the Sustainability Accounting Standards Board (SASB).

+2020 annual report

+TCFD index

+SASB index